 - You have three options here using the drop-down.

-- Solid Colour: You can choose one form the color picker if you like it plain and simple.
+- Solid Colour: You can choose one from the color picker if you like it, plain and simple.

-- Slideshow: This option lets you select more than one pictures of your choice, and then keep changing it every few seconds.
+- Slideshow: This option lets you select more than one picture of your choice and then keep changing it every few seconds.

-Now if you are using multiple monitors, you can extend it, or have separate wallpapers.
-Read more about here.
+Now, if you are using multiple monitors, you can extend it or have separate wallpapers.
+Read more about it here.

-If you notice closely, there is a bit of color throughout Windows experience.
+If you notice closely, there is a bit of color throughout the Windows experience.
 The default is set to blue.
-If you want to change it, use Colors section.
+If you want to change it, use the Colors section.
 Here you can choose from the available standard colors or use the color picker.
-The color will be used everywhere including Start, Taskbar, Action Center, and so on.
+The color will be used everywhere, including Start, Taskbar, Action Center, and so on.

-This setting offers you granular controls.
-You can choose to skip showing accent color for Start, Taskbar, action center, and title bars.
+If you choose the automatic accent color option, you can skip showing accent color for Start, Taskbar, action center, and title bars.
 Also, I would suggest keeping the transparency effects turned on.
-Windows 10 now comes with Fluent Design, and they look fantastic.
-Lastly, you can choose between Dark and Light theme for your apps.
+Windows 11/10 comes with Fluent Design, and they look fantastic.
+Lastly, you can choose between Dark and Light themes for your apps.

-- If you are using Slideshow on LockScreen, you can choose it to display pictures of your Camera roll folders from OneDrive.
-Make sure you have all pictures available on your PC
+- If you use Slideshow on LockScreen, you can choose it to display pictures of your Camera roll folders from OneDrive.
+Make sure you have all images available on your PC

-While this is not new, but I highly recommend you to use it on daily basis.
-Just like how you get notifications, and preview from apps on your Phone, you can choose apps to display similar kind of notification on the lock screen so you don’t miss what is important to you.
+While this is not new, but I highly recommend you to use it daily.
+Like how you get notifications and previews from apps on your phone, you can choose apps to display similar notifications on the lock screen to avoid missing what is essential.

 Here you can choose up to seven apps to display notifications along with your calendar.
 So if you working on two different machines, just looking at this machine will give you a clear idea that you are not missing anything important.

 You can download themes directly from the Microsoft Store now.
-Instead of going to a website, and downloading them, its much safer, and also makes sure they stay updated.
-The link to download the themes is available right in Themes sections of Personalization.
+Instead of going to a website and downloading them, it’s much safer and makes sure they stay updated.
+The link to download the themes is available right in the Themes sections of Personalization.